-Figure 3 Tonga’s current energy flows by fuel type in the electricity and ground transportation sectors (Data Source: MTED)
+Figure 3: Tonga’s current energy flows by fuel type in the electricity and ground transportation sectors (Data source: MTED)

-Electricity Baseline
+Electricity baseline

-Census figures indicate the 2016 population in Tonga was 100,651.
-A 2010 survey indicated that 80% of the rural population and 100% of the urban population have access to electricity, in aggregate the study reported that 92% of the population had access to electricity.
+Census figures report that the 2016 population of Tonga was 100,651.
+A 2010 survey indicated that 80% of the rural population and 100% of the urban population have access to electricity.
+In aggregate, the study reported that 92% of the total population had access to electricity.
 The 2016 census indicates that 16,662 households get power from the public power supply, 767 from self-owned solar, and 44 from their own generators.
 TPL saw a 9% growth in new customer accounts between 2016 and 2017.
 In total, the residential sector accounted for 44% of electricity consumption in 2017.
-TPL does not further breakdown sectors, but the remaining 55% of consumption is spread across commercial, religious, government, and public service accounts.
-There are two peak demands during weekdays: a peak in the mornings and another in the late afternoon.
-Typically, this type of peak load profile indicates commercial customers are using energy (computers, lighting, air conditioning) when they arrive during the morning hours, and a second peak when energy needs shift to the residential sector when lighting and appliances are used in homes in the evening.
+TPL does not further breakdown sectors, but the remaining 55% of consumption is spread across commercial, religious, government and public service accounts.
+There are two peak demands during weekdays: one in the mornings and another in the late afternoon.
+Typically, this type of peak load profile indicates commercial customers are using energy (computers, lighting, air conditioning) when they arrive during the morning hours, and a second peak when energy needs shift to the residential sector, when lighting and appliances are used in homes in the evening.

-Based on TPL’s 2017 Annual Report, the TEEMP model assumes that the weighted average efficiency of TPL’s diesel generators are 4.15 kWh per liter of diesel fuel.
+Based on TPL’s 2017 Annual Report, the TEEMP model assumes that the weighted average efficiency of TPL’s diesel generators are 4.15 kWh per litre of diesel fuel.
 The model allows for generator efficiency to be updated if overhauls or refurbishments are performed in the future.
 The interaction between renewable energy technologies and diesel generators can also affect the efficiency of generators if they are required to cycle on and off frequently.
-The installation of battery storage systems as planned can help alleviate this.
-For both the electricity and transportation analysis, data from the Greenhouse gases, Regulated Emissions, and Energy use in Transportation Model (GREET) emissions database was used to estimate emissions of diesel fuel at 3.29 kilogram (kg) CO2e / liter.
-This number is a lifecycle emissions calculation for the United States (US) so it includes emissions associated with extraction and transportation of fuels within and to the US; emissions associated with transportation of fuel to Tonga are most likely higher.
+The installation of battery storage systems, as planned, can help alleviate this.
+For both the electricity and transportation analysis, data from the Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation (GREET) Emissions Database was used to estimate emissions of diesel fuel at 3.29 kilogram (kg) CO2e / litre.
+This number is a lifecycle emissions calculation for the United States of America (USA) so it includes emissions associated with extraction and transportation of fuels within and to the USA.
+Emissions associated with transportation of fuel to Tonga are most likely higher.
 The TEEMP model also accounts for reductions in line losses; Tonga’s INDC sets the target of 9% by 2020 (currently around 11%).
 In the model, line losses are applied evenly to all generation (diesel and renewables).
-In reality, renewable installations are likely to be located closer to the load and therefore will have lower line losses than diesel.
+In reality, renewable installations are likely to be located closer to the load and therefore will have lower line losses than diesel generation.

-In 2009 Tonga’s energy intensity was reported as shown in Figure 4.
+In 2009, Tonga’s energy intensity was reported as shown in Figure 4.
 Through data collected for the TEEMP, Figure 5 shows the 2018 energy intensity, indicating efficiency improvements.
 This analysis identified an energy intensity of 216.8 GJ of imported fuel per dollar (USD) of GDP per capita, rising under the business as usual (BAU) scenario to 259.8 GJ by 2030.